 The question is whether the recent reports about NLC's represent a real, long term, statisticaly sound change?
 With modern digital cameras, instant communication and a greater awareness of the climate it might just be that people are noticing what has always been there.
 With this new awareness it will still take considerable time to determine whether NLC might be changing in a significant way and whether these changes represent an anthropogenic impact.

 Current visual methods, those generally employed by observers on the ground rely on a subjective scheme of brightness estimation.
 Over long time scales this can show up trends but cannot be used for quantitative analysis because there is no way to determine an absolute calibration.

 It might make for good press but when looking at such a variable natural phenomena one should always be skeptical about interpretations based on small changes over short time scales.
 It does pay, however, to keep an open mind!

-So get out there and enjoy these strange ethereal clouds of the summer twilight....
+So get out there and enjoy these strange and beautiful ethereal clouds of the summer twilight....

 Another extensive NLC display seen over Paisley/Glasgow, easily visible to the casual observer on the night of the 30th June/1st July 1995.

 Noctilucent cloud viewed from Kilbirnie on the night of 3/4 July 2003.

 NLC are a common sight in the northern hemispheres' summer night sky but what about the southern hemisphere?